 - The following criteria and application preferences are considered when assignments are made for incoming first-year residents:

-- School location (Brooklyn residence halls are required for Tandon School residents, Manhattan residence halls are required for all other schools)
+- School location (Brooklyn residence halls are required for Tandon School residents, Manhattan residence halls are required for all other schools).
+There are no exceptions.

 - Approved requests for accessible housing for students with disabilities, which are reviewed and approved by the Moses Center, by their accessible housing application deadline

 - Gender identity or legal sex